Our Priorities > Supporting Patients and Consumers Educating Patients and Health Care Professionals

 In India, for example, our specially trained local field force helps rural health care providers stay abreast of current disease developments, and our two-day Train the Trainers program keeps India’s top physicians up-to-date on treatments for the most common infectious diseases.
 We have also partnered with the Indian Epilepsy Society to develop a program that trains health care workers to screen for and treat epilepsy, a condition that often goes untreated in India.

 To advance understanding of the latest tools and techniques in cardiac care, Abbott’s Crossroads training centers offer training and education courses for health care providers in coronary, endovascular and structural heart interventions.
-In addition to facilities in Brussels, Tokyo and Johannesburg, Abbott recently opened a Crossroads Institute in Shanghai, China, where nearly 1,000 health care professionals and instructors are expected to participate in training sessions in 2012.
+In addition to facilities in Brussels, Tokyo and Johannesburg, Abbott recently opened a Crossroads Institute in Shanghai, China, where nearly 1,000 health care professionals and instructors participated in training sessions in 2012.

 Similarly, in both Vietnam and China, the Abbott Fund Institute of Nutrition Science (AFINS) offers an innovative model for advancing understanding and practice of clinical nutrition, helping to integrate nutrition training into local medical and nursing school curricula.
 We established AFINS in 2007 in partnership with Project HOPE and Shanghai Children’s Medical Center, expanding it to Vietnam in 2010, in partnership with Boston University, Bach Mai Hospital, the National Institute of Nutrition and Hanoi Medical University.
 AFINS is just one part of Abbott’s broader outreach efforts to strengthen nutritional science, testing and practices in developing nations.
-AFINS China has already trained almost 800 physicians and nearly 400 nurses and dietitians.
-In Vietnam, the program has helped integrate nutrition education into the curriculum at local medical schools, leading to the creation of sound nutritional guidelines for hospitals.
+Altogether, AFINS has already trained 3,500 health care professionals.
+In Vietnam, the program has helped integrate nutrition education into the curriculum at local medical schools and supported more than 37 research studies.